matcheung3/Gemma3-Chatbot/README.md

-# LangGraph & Ollama Gemma3 QAT Chatbot
+# LangGraph & Ollama Gemma3 Chatbot

 This repository demonstrates a stateful chatbot built using **LangGraph** and **Ollama**, running the quantized Gemma3 model locally.
 Conversations are persisted in memory to maintain context between messages.